 See Also: Find Retirement Communities Online

-Independent living facilities are not skilled nursing facilities
+An Independent living facility is not a skilled nursing facility

 Glenwood Gardens was a skilled nursing facility—and these are required by law in most states to provide CPR on anyone who doesn’t have a Do Not Resuscitate order.
 But Lorraine Bayless lived at Glenwood Gardens’ independent living facility, separate from the skilled nursing facility—and these are typically not considered medical settings.
 An independent living facility is not required to keep medical staff on-site or provide any kind of medical care.
 Those living in independent living facilities who need medical care are usually responsible for hiring their own aides.
 It is unclear whether the employee who refused to give CPR was in fact a nurse or qualified to do so.